 - Countryfile Calendar Competition 2017: winner and finalists

 Once again, John Craven chaired the judging panel and was joined by Simon King the wildlife cameraman and Cerys Matthews the musician and broadcaster.
 Together they sifted through more than 40,000 entries to choose their favourite 12 photographs before we let you decide which of them is the overall winner.

 What is the official charity for the Countryfile Calendar?

-The best 12 photographs will feature in the Countryfile Calendar for 2020, which we sell in aid of the BBC Children in Need appeal.
+The best 12 photographs feature in the Countryfile Calendar for 2020, which is sold in aid of the BBC Children in Need appeal.
 The overall winning photo will appear on the cover.
 Last year’s calendar raised more than £2.4m for the charity.

 When do entries for the BBC Countryfile Calendar competition close?

-Please ensure you read the full terms and conditions before entering, which can be found on the BBC website.
+The full terms and conditions can be found on the BBC website.

 Who won the 2019 Countryfile Calendar competition?

 The winner of the 2019 Countryfile photographic competition is David White with his image ‘Pole Position’.
 The winning photo takes pride of place on the front cover of the Countryfile calendar for 2019, sold in aid of the BBC Children in Need.
 The theme for this year’s competition was ‘Seasons in the Sun’ and there were more than 40,000 entries.

 The BBC Countryfile Calendar 2019 sold in aid of BBC Children in Need is no longer available for sale.